📝 Managing Strings & Languages

 🔄 Changing Source Strings

-They must be managed carefully to avoid breaking existing translations.
+Source strings are always stored in English (en).
+They must be managed carefully to avoid breaking

 - Do not edit translation files directly in Git.
-Translations should always be updated in Weblate.

 🔧 Mechanical/Global Changes

-- Merge the Weblate PR.
+workflow_dispatch. - Merge the pull request:

 ➕ Adding a String

-- Add the new string in the appropriate
+- Add the new string in the appropriate source file:

-res/values/strings.xmlfile. - Do not add translations.
+- Do not add translations.

 - After merge, Weblate will pull the new string.